FRACerqueira/PromptPlus/docs/apis/pplus.controls.icontrolmaskedit.md

 ### <a id="methods-historyminimumprefixlength"/>**HistoryMinimumPrefixLength(Int32)**

-Minimum chars (without mask!) to enabled history feature.
+Minimum chars to enabled history feature.
+Default value is 0.
- <br>History items are filtered by the starts with entry.
+ <br>History items are filtered by the starts with entry.<br>When command FilterType set to  Disabled History items the value must be zero

 ```csharp
 IControlMaskEdit HistoryMinimumPrefixLength(int value)